- Sashité for Developers

 Interpretation:

-- Net result of multiple moves: both
+- Net result of two moves: both

-- Original active player is still active (implicit
+e2→e4ande7→e5. - Original active player is still active (implicit

 Multiple Moves (Different Player Active)